Pirate FlagPirates and PrivateersPirate Flag

 In delving into this aspect of history, Burgess also focuses on the legal ramifications of these alliances.
 England passed certain laws dealing with pirates, and colonial governors were expected to enforce those laws.
 The problem was the officials in England were far removed from the realities the governors faced.
 Thus men like Sir Francis Drake, Sir Henry Morgan, Governor Thomas Modyford, Governor Benjamin Fletcher, Adam Baldridge, Thomas Tew, Lord Bellomont, William Kidd, Henry Every, Governor William Markham, Edward Randolph, John Quelch, and Woodes Rogers played vital roles in shaping the colonies and their futures.
 Also, this account clearly shows how attitudes toward pirates changed over time.

 In an earlier article, I wrote about the friends and enemies of pirates because these sea robbers didn’t act in a void.
 Without the assistance of others, they wouldn’t have menaced shipping to the extent that they did.
 Through the use of primary documentation The Pirates’ Pact provides an in-depth and riveting examination of this assistance and its impact on England’s right to govern its colonies from afar.
-Burgess deftly demonstrates how “legitimate trade, aggressive mercantilism, and outright piracy commingled and coalesced,” and in doing so, introduces readers to new insights about names long associated with piracy. (page 22)
+Burgess deftly demonstrates how “legitimate trade, aggressive mercantilism, and outright piracy commingled and coalesced,” and in doing so, introduces readers to new insights about names long associated with piracy.
+(22)

 Read articles by the author